 There’s more to health and wellness than just your physical body.
 In fact, there are a total of seven dimensions of wellness that impact a person’s overall health and well-being.
 When one of these seven areas is hindered or neglected, it can negatively impact the other areas, as well.

 That’s why it’s crucial to understand each of the dimensions of wellness and how they work together to maximize your health.
-Springpoint Senior Living approaches health and well-being by focusing on all seven areas through our LivWell program, available at Springpoint’s continuing care retirement communities (CCRCs).
+Springpoint Senior Living approaches health and well-being by focusing on all seven areas through our LivWell program, available at Springpoint’s Life Plan communities (CCRCs).

 We are proud to focus on whole-person wellness, catering to each of the seven dimensions of health with a deep understanding of physical, intellectual, emotional, social, environment, spiritual and vocational needs.
 Let’s explore more information on each of these seven areas below.